CampusPress at UWL

 - Create a Class blog. (video version)

 - Students create their PPDP (Nursing student only).
-Only Students studying ODP should follow these instructions to create their PPDP (video version) (instructions are also available on student help site).
+Only students studying ODP should follow these instructions to create their PPDP (video version); Only student studying midwifery should follow these instructions to create their PPDP (instructions are also available on student help site).

 - Instruct student to Join your class blog (ensure you provide them with the class name). (video version)